haskell/security-advisories/guides/github.md

 protection.
 Require CI to pass before merging to the main branch.
 Allow only repository owners to merge PRs.

+> [!WARNING]
+> It is recommended to run workflows only after the PR has been reviewed.
+The
+> "Require approval for all outside collaborators" setting is the recommended
+> one.
+However, this can cause friction in repositories with a high number of
+> PRs but small number of contributors.
+In this case, if all contributors are
+> trusted, "Require approval for first-time contributors" is a valid option,
+> but dedicate more efforts to separate sensitive steps into workflows that
+> can only run after approval.

 It is ideal to require PR reviews before merging.
 For security critical packages, having at least two reviewers is ideal, as this alleviates the risk of sock-puppet accounts.